 - Patient Education

-- Provide Oncology Chemotherapy Education (OCE) Sheet and review with patient
+- Provide Oncology Chemotherapy Education (OCE) sheet and Oncology Chemotherapy Education Supplemental Sheet

 - Instruct patient to report any adverse events, such as rash, nail changes, diarrhea, dry or itchy skin, nausea/vomiting, mouth sores, or inflammation